josephWoodland/Mixed-Origin-MS4/README.md

 ### HTML Test

 I used a firefox extension to test html code, this allows you to navigate the site, while checking the code against [W3C HTML validator](https://validator.w3.org/) standard HTML practices.
+To test the HTML I view the page source from right clicking on the live page and copied the code from there.

 I had an occurring error throughout out my code, this is due to the stripe extension in my code, I have decided not to change any of this code, as I am not sure how to fixe the errors, and keeping the code working.